cjmlgrto/fit2085-notes/notes/14-recursive-sorting.md

 7. Swap the boundary with the pivot so that the pivot is now in the 'middle' of the list
 8. Do this again for every sublist before and after the pivot

+For quicksort, the pivot matters— the more unbalanced the partition, the more complex the runtime.
+The best choice of pivot for the pivot is the middle, as it will ensure the number of elements in each sub-array are almost equal.

 ```python
 def quick_sort(L):
     start = 0